AliceDTRH/shelterfromthestorm/docs/rules.md

  if you die act like a new person.
 Don't take revenge and don't go back to the spot you died for at least a 3 minutes or until the raid/event that caused you to get killed has ended.

 * (DON'T SELF SUPPLY)
 As a gun dealer, your are not allowed to buy more than one gun for yourself.
+Don't switch teams just to use printers.

+* (ROLEPLAY YOUR TEAM PROPERLY) Use common sense: Police are supposed to destroy printers, not use them.
+Police would not team with the maffia.
+Police is not "corrupt".
+A corrupt cop is called a criminal, switch your team if you're corrupt.

 * (DON'T LTAP)
 Don't leave right after killing someone, getting mugged, getting a message from a staff member, getting called into a sit or other events that could cause negative actions to occur for you.
 If you have a **valid** reason for leaving, contact an admin first and give them the reason you have to leave and when you'll be back.